ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 # 1. Use the Node image as the base stage of a multi-stage routine
 FROM node:10.15.0-alpine as base

-# 2. Set the NODE_ENV Environment variable
-ENV NODE_ENV=production

-# 3. Set the working directory
+# 2. Set the working directory to /client
 WORKDIR /client

-# 4. Copy both package.json and package-lock.json into /client in the image's filesystem
+# 3. Copy both package.json and package-lock.json into /client in the image's filesystem
 COPY package*.json ./

-# 5. Install the production node_modules and clean up the cache
+# 4. Install only the production node_modules and clean up the cache
 RUN npm ci \
     && npm cache clean --force